Add language(s) to your project

 Tip: You can find a list of all language codes here.

-Step 3: Language cookies and start settings
+Step 3: Language cookies & start settings

 Step 4: Edit languages